glauret/glauret.github.io/index.md

 <img src="assets/img/project_cyclicist.png?raw=true"/>

 ### Context
-Data Analysis Case Study for Google Data Analytics Certification - Cyclistic.
-Preparing a data analysis for a fictional bike-share company in order to help them attract more riders.
+A data analysis Case Study for the Google Data Analytics Professional Certification.
+The objective was to prepare a data analysis for a fictional bike-share company located in Chicago, Cyclicist, in order to help them attract more riders.

 ### Project Overview
 As a data analyst working in the marketing analyst team, my goal was to understand how casual riders and annual members use Cyclistic bikes differently.
-From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
+From these insights, my team had to design a new marketing strategy to convert casual riders into annual members.

-Cyclicist is a bike-share company that features more than 5,800 bicycles and 600 docking stations.
+Cyclicist is a bike-share company that features more than 5,800 bicycles and 600 docking stations in Chicago area.

 We try to evaluate how do annual members and casual riders use Cyclistic bikes differently:

-Customers who purchase single-ride or full-day passes are considered casual riders.
+- Customers who purchase single-ride or full-day passes are considered casual riders.
-Customers who purchase annual memberships are Cyclistic members.
+- Customers who purchase annual memberships are Cyclistic members.